seydoudia/portfolio_optimization/README.md

 - GMW : global minimum variance
 - MAXDECOR : max decorrelation
 - MAXDIV : max diversification
-- MSR : maximum sharp ratio
+- MSR : maximum sharpe ratio

 Each strategy optimizes the weights on 2 years of training data and performs the validation on the following three months.
 The rolling window is also of three months which makes a total of 78 different optimizations throughout the entire simulation for each strategy.
 The assets are initially selected by taking into account the 5 best assets with the lowest carbon footprint from each of the 10 sectors of the S&P500.Thus, each portfolio has the same 50 assets.